emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 ## Android mock location

+The video below covers the process of connecting Reach to an Android device for data collection.

 <div style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/aC3ti1qynk4" frameborder="0" allowfullscreen></iframe></div>

 We provide a guide on how to use Reach with [Lefebure NTRIP Client](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient).